joshuapsteele/joshuapsteele.github.io/content/pages/questions.md

 On a deeper level:
 - What was the point of 12 years of theological studies, getting ordained, etc., if I'm now working fulltime as a software engineer?
+- What has happened to the church in the USA?

 ## Questions I've Answered